 Honest confession: Do I do these things?
 Have I taken my desires to write a novel (or seven) to the Lord each and every day that I write?
 No. In fact, if I’m being totally transparent here, there have been times that I have settled down into my rocking chair and thought, “I only have a few minutes while the house is quiet.
 I’m just going to hurry up and get some writing done and I’ll find time to pray and read my Bible later.”
 Stupid girl.
 Wouldn’t you know it, those are the days that the creative muse stays locked away or, if I do find the words, the time spent putting them down just doesn’t feel like enough, leaving me unsatisfied and crabby.
 Go figure.

 As a child of the Living God, my joy is found in Him.
 And while accomplishing these big goals may look all bright and shiny, tempting me with the satisfaction of my own hard work, they won’t be if I do it apart from Him.
 He’s the One I’m living this life for.

 And yes, I fully understand that writing fictional novels aren’t an eternal treasure to be stored up (I doubt anyone will be hunting for a new sci-fi in heaven).
 Yet, using the creative brain He’s built into me to put down words that I’ve prayed over doesn’t seem like a waste.
 It’s given me another reason to go to Him.
 Goals that are limited to this dusty earth (writing, running, degrees, or whatever) don’t have to be restricted to this physical life when they drive you into closer communion with our Great Father.

-So, make your plans, be them left brained or right, enormous or not so big, daunting or exhilarating, and lay them all out before your Heavenly Father with your heart wide open.
-Commit, not to making them happen, but to doing them for His glory and honor.
-That is where the satisfaction and joy are found.
+So, make your plans, be them left-brained or right, enormous or not so big, daunting or exhilarating, and lay them all out before your Heavenly Father with your heart wide open.
+Commit, not to making them happen, but to do them for His glory and honor.
+That is where satisfaction and joy are found.